Two of Pentacles

 You will be called on to juggle your money between important costs.

-This may involve pain with budgeting and cutting some items in the short and mid-term, but it is important to take a longer term view and work towards your best future interests.
+This may involve pain with budgeting and cutting some items in the short and mid-term, but it is essential to take a longer term view and work towards your best future interests.

 You may be overspending or fixing the issue with borrowing and taking on too much debt.